StafflinePeoplePlus/zap-automation-framework/README.md

     sections:
 ```

-Since this configuration doesn't save the reports in the default `reports-dir`,
+Since this configuration saves the reports in the default `reports-dir`,
-you have to specify the directory where the reports are actually saved, so that the action can find
+you don't have to specify the directory where the reports will be generated.

-them and produce a zip for you.
+In case you wanted to generate the reports in a directory other than the default,
+you would have to specify it by using the `reports-dir` input:

 ```yaml
 - name: Run ZAP Automation Framework